All posts

 Three exports, each with a specific job:

 • schema defines the tool’s input parameters using Zod.
 The AI model reads the field descriptions to decide what arguments to pass.
+Clear descriptions here improve tool-calling accuracy across GPT-4o, Claude, and Gemini (you can run evals to measure this).

 • The default export is the handler that runs when the model calls the tool.
 It returns structuredContent matching the shape your resource component expects.
+In production, this handler would query a real contacts API or database.

-Step 4: Add Test Data
+Step 4: Add a Simulation File

 Create tests/simulations/show-contact.json: